4PACE/provide-nested-set-state/README_MkII.md

 ?immer

 ## Limitations
-nesting "only" 7 levels deep
+Currently the `provideNestedSetState` can be used "only" seven levels deep.
+This should cover any sane use case for state management.
+Seven levels is for example `obj.a.b.c.d.e.f.g` or `obj.a[1].c[0].e[5].g` or `arr[0][1][2][3][4][5][6]`.
+Data that deep or even deeper might indicate a need to refactor.
+If you really want / have to go there you can

 ## FAQ
-- Use with plain JavaScript
+- _Can I use `provideNestedSetState` with plain JavaScript?_
+Sure.
+Usage in plain JavaScript is the same.
+You will lose the type safety of course.

-- How does provideNestedSetState change the state?
+- _How does `provideNestedSetState` change the state?_
-- Use with non serializable state
+`provideNestedSetState` will not modify the state at all until called.
+Under the hood it returns a function that - once it is called - will call the original setState and provide it with what you called it with, updating the original state using the path you provided.

+- _Can I use `provideNestedSetState` with non-serializable state?_
+No, `provideNestedSetState` supports only serializable state.
+That is literal objects (`{}`), arrays (`[]`), number, string, boolean.